daynewright/FoxyReact/README.md

 My attempt to use FoxyCart with React

-Uses a simple gify API (no auth needed) to list out "products" with buying option.
+Uses a simple giphy API (no auth needed) to list out "products" with buying option.

 React | Redux | Redux Sagas